What are the admission requirements?

 There are a few special circumstances where US students can request a fee waiver.
 Details can be found here.

-There is no need to send your TOEFL and GRE scores.
+There is no need to send your TOEFL scores.
 They will be reported electronically to the graduate school.
 Please enter you score in the application form.
 Note that we will not issue a formal letter of admission without having received your score from the testing service.

 I want to send in my application early, but I have no grades for the Fall semester.
 Do you really need them?